Waste Minimization and Recycling

 - Batteries, chargers, and ink cartridges can be recycled in the Electronics Recycling box throughout the Johnson Center.

-- Larger Electronics, such as computers and prints, should be declared and disposed through Fiscal Services.
+- Larger Electronics, such as computers and printers, should be declared and disposed through Fiscal Services.

 - Hazardous waste is collected by Mason’s Environmental Health and Safety.